Hexx00r/Hexx00r/README.md

 - 👋 Hi, I’m @Hexx00r
 - 👨🏻‍💻 I’m Self-Taught full Stack Developer
-- 🧠 I’m currently developing my problem solving skills in Data Structure & Algorithms and my tech stack is MERN and Spring boot
+- 🧠 I’m currently developing my problem solving skills in Data Structure & Algorithms and my tech stack is MERN and Java Spring boot
 - 💞️ I’m looking to collaborate on any who is willing to help me in my long journey
 - 📫 How to reach me linkedIn: Paul Sunny Isogon Jr